icy/icy_picture_modify/README.md

   They can upload some images to some categories.

   Advanced ACL allows users to work with any set of images / categories.
+  The newest verion of plugin allows you to work with groups in Piwigo.

   This plugin can work on Piwigo 2.2.x, 2.3.x and 2.4.x.